Digital Nomad vs. Remote Worker: What’s the Career You’re Really Building?

 Remote Worker Career Paths

-Remote workers have a clearer track.
+Remote workers generally follow structured career paths within organizations that support promotion, mentorship, and long-term advancement.
 They join teams, take on big projects, get mentored, and move up.

 Promotions still happen.
 So do raises, title bumps, and real leadership roles.